 Sterling edges up, unconcerned by post-Brexit trade troubles

-LONDON, June 9 (Reuters) - The pound edged up against the dollar and euro in early London trading on Wednesday, shrugging off post-Brexit trade issues over Northern Ireland, while market participants looked ahead to the European Central Bank meeting and U.S. CPI data on Thursday.
+LONDON, June 9 (Reuters) - The pound edged up slightly against the dollar on Wednesday and was steady against the euro, shrugging off post-Brexit trade issues over Northern Ireland.

-Currency markets have been generally sluggish so far this week ahead of the two events on Thursday which are expected to be market-moving.
+Currency markets have been generally sluggish so far this week ahead of U.S. CPI data and a European Central Bank meeting, both on Thursday, which are expected to be market-moving.

 Sterling-dollar implied volatility gauges with one-month maturities were at their lowest since February 2020, suggesting that market participants are not bracing for significant price-action GBP1MO=.

-"Limited data points today and the market being fully focused on the ECB and US May CPI tomorrow suggest subdued price action in both EUR/GBP and GBP/USD today," wrote ING strategists in a note to clients.
+Britain's Brexit minister, David Frost, is meeting European Commission Vice President Maros Sefcovic in London on Wednesday to try to resolve the differences over trading arrangements in the British province of Northern Ireland, which remained within the European Union's single market after Brexit due to its open land border with Ireland. [nL5N2NQ4YM]

-Britain's Brexit minister, David Frost, is meeting European Commission Vice President Maros Sefcovic in London on Wednesday to try to resolve the differences over trading arrangements in Northern Ireland.
+Brussels accuses London of breaking the agreement by failing to implement checks on some goods moving from Britain to Northern Ireland and has started legal action over the British government's unilateral extension of a grace period.

-Brussels accuses London of breaking the agreement by failing to implement checks on some goods moving from Britain to its province of Northern Ireland, and has started legal action over the British government's unilateral extension of a grace period.
+So far, months of talks have done little to break the deadlock, and Britain said on Tuesday that it would tell the EUthat time is running out to find solutions.

-So far, months of talks have done little to break the deadlock, and Britain said on Tuesday that it would tell the European Union that time is running out to find solutions.
+The dispute has so far had limited impact on the pound, which rallied in the first quarter of 2021 as investors cheered the last-minute Brexit trade deal reached at the end of 2020 and largely considered sterling's related problems to be over.

-He will have a meeting with British Prime Minister Boris Johnson on Thursday.
+"If the relationship between the EU and the UK over this does worsen, it could be a significant headwind for sterling... but I think the market would rather ignore it," said Jane Foley, senior FX strategist at Rabobank.

-Rabobank senior FX strategist Jane Foley wrote in a note to clients that, although currency markets have largely ignored the post-Brexit trade tensions between Britain and the EU so far, it is possible that "any involvement from Biden this week will raise awareness of the difficulties that the UK is having not just with the protocol but also with other trade negotiations post Brexit."
+Foley said that market participants were likely to continue to "gloss over" the Northern Ireland trade situation, unless Biden weighs in on the issue or if there is the suggestion that a potential UK-U.S. trade deal could be at stake.

-Given the optimism about the euro zone's economic outlook and the possible headwinds faced by Britain, the pound may struggle to break higher versus the euro in the coming weeks, Foley said.
+Given the optimism about the euro zone's economic outlook and the possible headwinds faced by Britain, the pound may struggle to break higher versus the euro in the coming weeks, Foley added.

 ((Elizabeth.Howcroft@thomsonreuters.com; +44 02075427104;))